manitoba-families-applaud-shared-health-looser-visitation-rules | CBC News

 Visits must happen during visiting hours at hospitals, and people are encouraged to call ahead of time.

-The past five-plus months have felt like an "insurmountable mountain, Thwaites said, due to the state of the province's health-care system.
-But she hopes the visitation changes will benefit other families at such a difficult time.
+The past five-plus months have felt like an "insurmountable mountain," Thwaites said, due to the state of the province's health-care system.
+But she hopes the visiting changes will benefit other families at such a difficult time.

 "This is a defining moment for our individual family," she said.
 "There will forever be before this and after this, and if these changes mean that even one other family doesn't have to deal with what we are, then I'm grateful for that."